dalmeow/whatster/README.md

 ### Cloud deployment

-I have deployed my webhooks and the server api for the webapp to heroku and client webapp to firebase (for the  react app).
+I have deployed my webhooks and the server api for the webapp to Heroku and client webapp to Firebase (for the  react app).

 | Service                           |                                                                                                                                                                                                                           |
 | :-------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |